kuribits/predictive-maintenance-turbofan/README.md

 Descend into the cloned repository and run: `bash init.sh` to initialise the repository, and download and preprocess the dataset.

-## Distribute data to workers
+## Distribute data from central server to workers

 In our case, the workers do not already host the datasets on their servers.
 I use `distribute_dataset.ipynb` to distribute 2 lots of data from the "central server" Alice to Bob.

 Included in this notebook is an option to add differential privacy to the data, according to a certain probability to add noise (arbitratily chosen to be 0.2 by default).

+For this purpose, run `bash init.sh` on the central server.

 ## Run training

-Training is run using`train.ipynb`.
+Training is run using`train.ipynb` on the central server.
 Feel free to play with the various hyperparameters.

 ## Testing

-Saved models can be tested using `test.ipynb`, which outputs the mean error on the test dataset.
+Saved models can be tested using `test.ipynb` on the central server, which outputs the mean error on the test dataset.

+## Alternative network configurations
+It is also possible to run each of the notebooks from an instance with a node, rather than a gateway in our case, which is connected to the gateway.

 ## With thanks to
 1. Prof Li Zengxiang while he was at the Institute of High Performance Computing, Singapore